Azure/azure-powershell/src/StorageAction/StorageAction.Autorest/docs/Invoke-AzStorageActionTaskPreviewAction.md

 ```

 ### -Blob
-Preview action container properties to be tested for a match with the provided condition.
+Properties of some sample blobs in the container to test for matches with the preview action.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.StorageAction.Models.IStorageTaskPreviewBlobProperties[]